akasher/CaTeX/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-### Description
+## Feature description

-A clear and concise description of your new feature.
+*A clear and concise description of your new feature.*

 ### Existing implementations

-Links to existing implementations of this feature in other TeX projects.
+*Links to existing implementations of this feature in other TeX projects.*